 At 7 AM on Thursday July 24, 1969 I stood outside my house, lunchbox in hand, waiting for Harry to stop and pick me up for the ride to work.
 It was 7 AM on Thursday, July 24, 1969 and today marked one day shy of a year from when we first met and our relationship had strengthened and grown in the intervening months since our first day together.

 We were working on the sales office for the Quadomain condominiums on South Florida’s Hollywood Beach.
-It was an ambitious project consisting of four twenty-seven story hi-rise towers (810 residential units in all) and two swimming pools.
+It was an ambitious project consisting of 4 twenty-seven story hi-rise towers (810 residential units in all) and two swimming pools.
 The push was on to get the office open and condo deposit money flowing in the doors.